 Eastern Anatolia is a region where many Kurdish and Armenian people live together with Turkish people.
 That is why the traditional costumes of this territory have a lot of features of Kurdish and Armenian clothes.

-The men’s attire consists of baggy trousers, a shirt, a jacket (today it is sometimes replaced by a vest), a wide belt, a headdress, socks and shoes or boots.
+The men’s attire consists of baggy trousers, a shirt, a jacket (today it is sometimes replaced by a waistcoat), a wide belt, a headdress, socks and shoes or boots.
 Kurdish costume usually consists of a long robe, a shirt or undershirt, a wide belt, a headscarf, socks and shoes.
-Men’s modern costume often looks pretty European-style; only şalvar trousers give some Turkish flavour to the garment.
+Men’s modern costume often looks rather European, with only şalvar trousers giving some Turkish flavour to the garment.